Informatievlaanderen/VSDS-LDES-E2E-testing/demos/024.nifi-workbench-materialize-to-rdf4j/README.md

 ```

 #### 6. Copy the updated person data
-You can either manually copy the (update file)[./data/update/17_taylor_kennedy_changed.nq] or run the following command:
+You can either manually copy the [update file](./data/update/17_taylor_kennedy_changed.nq) or run the following command:
 ```shell
 make update
 ```